qmachine/qmachine/docs/overview.rst

 ~~~~~~~~~~~

 An API client, as mentioned previously, is a program that consumes QM's API.
+More specifically, clients send JSON-encoded messages over HTTP to specific
-The vast majority of "real world" programs will fall into this category, and
+URLs, as defined by QM's :doc:`http-api`.
+The vast majority of "real world"
-most of these programs will use a client library for convenience.
-Currently,
+programs will fall into this category, and most of these programs will use a
-the only client library supported by the QM project is the
+client library for convenience.
+Currently, the only client library supported by
-:doc:`browser client <browser-client>`, which is written completely in
+the QM project is the :doc:`browser client <browser-client>`, which is written
-JavaScript.
-Because web browsers must download the client software as part of a
+completely in JavaScript.
+Because web browsers must download the client
-webpage, basic web servers are packaged alongside the API servers.
-An outdated
+software as part of a webpage, basic web servers are packaged alongside the API
-Node.js client is now being resurrected, and a Ruby client is in the planning
+servers.
+An outdated Node.js client is now being resurrected, and a Ruby client
-stages.
+is planned.

 API servers
 ~~~~~~~~~~~

-An API server, as mentioned previously, is a program that provides the API.
+An API server, by way of contrast, is a program that provides QM's API.
+In this case, server listen for and respond to specific HTTP requests, as defined by QM's :doc:`http-api`.
-In QM's case, an API server is a program that responds to :doc:`specific HTTP requests <http-api>` from API clients.
 There are two implementations to choose from: the :doc:`original reference version <nodejs>` written in Node.js_ and the :doc:`"teaching version" <ruby>` written in Ruby_.
 The Node.js version is recommended for production.

 How to use it